comsystan/comsystanj/description/img2-description.md

 ### Higuchi dimension 2D
 - Fractal dimension is computed with Higuchi inspired 2D algorithms
-- For 8-bit grey value images
+- 8-bit grey or RGB color images
 - Several options can be chosen
 - Linear regression parameters of the double log plot can be set
 - Ref.: Ahammer et al., Chaos, 2015, [DOI 10.1063/1.4923030](https://doi.org/10.1063/1.4923030)

 ### FFT dimension
 - Fractal dimension is computed with FFT algorithm
-- For 8-bit grey value images
+- 8-bit grey images
 - Several windowing filters can be set
 - Circluar average of k values or
 - Mean of separate line scans (horizontal and verical) or